 Because you live in Scotland you can choose to have your Housing Cost Element sent to your landlord.
 However it could be some time between having the deduction made from your UC and us actually getting the payment.
 This means that your account could be in arrears and your Housing Officer may ask you to pay extra so that eventually the account will be up to date.

-If you have any questions or need help to manage your online UC claim please contact us and the office and ask to speak with one of our Welfare Reform Officers.
+If you have any questions or need help to manage your online UC claim please contact us at the office and ask to speak with one of our Financial Inclusion Team.

 If you are pensionable age or over you may still be entitled to Housing Benefit to help towards your rent payments.
 If you wish to apply, contact your local council or ask your Housing Officer for help.
 Applications are now made online or over the telephone.
 You must apply separately for Housing Benefit even if you are in receipt of other benefits.
 It is your responsibility to ensure your Housing Benefit is processed.